spacegray/pet-overflow/README.md

 https://pet-overflow.herokuapp.com/

 ---
 _PetOverflow is a clone of StackOverflow with a pet theme.
-Features include account creation, question and answer CRUD operations, and search bar with autocomplete._
+Features include account creation, question CRUD operations, and search bar with autocomplete._

 ### [Feature List](https://github.com/spacegray/pet-overflow/wiki/MVP-Feature-List)
 * Comprehensive list of features